sabinemm/fruit-game/README.md

 Most versions had square or rectangular cards.
 Many versions of the game had extremely colorful clashing patterns that distract the player from memorizing the cards.
 This is my reasoning why I chose the particular design.

 ### Wireframes
 Starting with a desktop first approach I created a very basic wireframe.
 [Wireframe and notes](https://res.cloudinary.com/www-madine-se/image/upload/v1585001794/fruit_game/Untitled_Artwork_2_zccka0.jpg) from first mentor call.

-I did not find the need to create any more detailed mockups and wireframes because the design is so simple.
+There are differences between my original mockup because I did not find the need to create any more detailed mockups and wireframes because the design is so simple.
+During the development process I tweaked colors and card brightness to be more visually pleasing.

 ### Design
 The design of this page is clean and fresh.
 I used neutral colors for the background and the back of the cards so the user can concentrate on the front of the cards which have different pastel backgrounds and the fruits are in rich colors.